ionutdobre/ocds_examples/README.md

 ### OCDS Definitions
 Information about an Open Contracting Process may accumulate over time.
 As a result, the Open Contracting Data Standard provides for two kinds of data:
-1. **Contracting releases** - each release provides information pertaining to a particular stage in the contracting process - such as tender notices, award notices, or details of a finalized contract.
+1. **Contracting release** - Information pertaining to a particular stage in the contracting process - such as tender notices, award notices, or details of a finalized contract.
-2. **Contracting record** - A contracting record provides a snapshot of all the key elements of a unique contracting process, including its planning, formation, performance and completion.
+2. **Contracting record** - A snapshot of all the key elements of a unique contracting process, including its planning, formation, performance and completion.

 Both **contracting releases** and **contracting records** are provided within data packages, containing meta-data about the publisher, publication data and licensing information.

 ## 2. Records API

 This API can be used to generate record packages or to retrieve individual *record* information.
-It is build to be flexible and with the help of the *filters* users can slice the data and drill down the results.
+With the help of *filters* users can slice the data and drill down the results.

 ### Basic call and parameters